Political Engagement Report

 Twice yearly, in accordance with applicable law, campaign finance and disclosure rules, and our own internal policies, we publicly disclose U.S. political contributions via this Report.
 We also identify organizations that report using some or all our contributions for lobbying activities.

 This Report provides retrospective information for the applicable period.
 Past support of a candidate or an organization cannot be assumed to mean that the Company and/or its Employee PACs are providing similar support today.
 The Company and its Employee PACs reserve the right to discontinue support of any recipient and may have discontinued giving to some recipients listed in this Report.

 We maintain an archive that includes political contribution reports for the past five years.
-They can be found in our Social Responsibility Reporting Library and Archive.View Past Reports
+They can be found in our Sustainability Reporting Library and Archive.View Past Reports

 Public Policy Positions